Online Adversarial Attacks: Experiments

 \cut{

 }

-\xhdr{Baselines} To evaluate the utility of picking adversarial examples using online algorithms we rely on two main baselines.
-First, we use a \textsc{naive} baseline--a lower bound--where the examples to attack are picked uniformly at random, and an upper bound with the \textsc{OPT} baseline where attacks, while crafted using $f_s$, are submitted by using the true value $v_i$ and thus utilizes $f_t$. \xhdr{Q1: Utility of using an online algorithm} We first investigate the utility of using an online algorithm, $\mathcal{A}$, in selecting data points to attack in comparison to the \textsc{Naive} baseline.
+\xhdr{Baselines} We rely on two main baselines, first we use a \textsc{naive} baseline--a lower bound--where the data points are picked uniformly at random, and an upper bound with the \textsc{OPT} baseline where attacks, while crafted using $f_s$, are submitted by using the true value $v_i$ and thus utilizing $f_t$. \xhdr{Q1: Utility of using an online algorithm} We first investigate the utility of using an online algorithm, $\mathcal{A}$, in selecting data points to attack in comparison to the \textsc{Naive} baseline.
 For a given permutation $\pi$ and an attack method (FGSM or PGD), we compute the online fool rate of the \textsc{Naive} baseline and an $\mathcal{A}$ as $F^{\textsc{Naive}}_\pi$, $F^{\mathcal{A}}_\pi$ respectively.
 In Fig.~\ref{fig:scatter}, we uniformly sample $20$ permutations $\pi_i \sim \mathcal{S}_n, \, i \in [n],$ of $\mathcal{D}$ and plot a scatter graph of points with coordinates $(F^{\textsc{Naive}}_{\pi_i}, F^{\mathcal{A}}_{\pi_i})$, for different $\mathcal{A}$'s, attacks with $k=1000$,\cut{\footnote{ \url{https://github.com/MadryLab/[x]_challenge}, for $\texttt{[x]} \in \texttt{\{MNIST, CIFAR10 \}}$ .}} and datasets.
 The line $y=x$ corresponds to the \textsc{Naive} baseline performance ---i.e. coordinates $(F^{\textsc{Naive}}_\pi, F^{\textsc{Naive}}_\pi)$---and each point above that line corresponds to an $\mathcal{A}$ that outperforms the baseline on a given $\pi_i$.
 As observed, all $\mathcal{A}$'s significantly outperform the \textsc{Naive} baseline with an average aggregate improvement of 7.5\% and 34.1\% on MNIST and CIFAR-10.